 So enough of my rant and to the story at hand.
 Toronto Blue Jays' Yunel Escobar was suspended three games without pay for displaying a homesexual slur on his eye black.
 See what I mean about getting out of hand.
-A photo that was confirmed to ESPN as being authentic showed Escobar wearing the eye black with the slur written in Spanish during a game Saturday versus the Red Sox.
+A photo that was confirmed to ESPN as being authentic showed Escobar wearing the eye black with the slur written in Spanish during a game Saturday versus the Red Sox."I'm sorry for the actions of the other day," Escobar said during a press conference at Yankee Stadium.

 "I don't have anything against homosexuals.
 I have friends who are gay.
 In reality I'd like to ask for the apologies of all those who have been offended by this."